astronomer/docs/learn/airflow-openlineage.md

 ---
-title: "Integrate OpenLineage and Airflow"
+title: "Integrate OpenLineage and Apache Airflow®"
 sidebar_label: "OpenLineage"
-description: "Learn about OpenLineage concepts and benefits of integrating with Airflow."
+description: "Learn about OpenLineage concepts and benefits of integrating with Apache Airflow®."
 id: airflow-openlineage
 tags: [Lineage]
 ---

 [Data lineage](https://en.wikipedia.org/wiki/Data_lineage) is the concept of tracking and visualizing data from its origin to wherever it flows and is consumed downstream.
 Lineage is growing in importance as companies must rely on increasingly complex data ecosystems to make business-critical decisions.
 Data lineage can help with everything from understanding your data sources, to troubleshooting job failures, to managing PII, to ensuring compliance with data regulations.

-It follows that data lineage has a natural integration with Apache Airflow.
+It follows that data lineage has a natural integration with Apache Airflow®.
 Airflow is often used as a one-stop-shop orchestrator for an organization’s data pipelines, which makes it an ideal platform for integrating data lineage to understand the movement of and interactions within your data.

 In this guide, you’ll learn about core data lineage concepts and understand how lineage works with Airflow.